Peru

 - the areas below 2500 m, to the east of the Andes

-We recommend the use of mosquito-repellent measures from dusk till morning.
-For people with an increased risk, we sometimes recommend preventive malaria tablets, or taking an emergency treatment with you.
+We recommend the use of mosquito-repellent measures We recommend the use of mosquito-repellent measures from dusk till morning.
+For people with an increased risk, we sometimes recommend preventive malaria tablets.

 - low in the rest of the country below 2300 m elevation, including city Puerto Maldonado and northern regions west of the Andes.
 We recommend the use of mosquito-repellent measures from dusk till morning.